 Mr Fox purchased his 1960’s built, detached home only a year ago with the aim of doing a lot of refurbishment work to increase the value of the property.
 His aim was to create a spacious and stylish feel throughout the house.
 He renovated the kitchen and all bathrooms and used a lot of oak throughout the refurbishment, including oak flooring and internal doors.
 He wanted to refurbish his staircase with oak and glass panels but, having had a couple of quotes from other suppliers, was initially put off by the astronomical prices of many of the suppliers.
 He noticed StairFurb adverts on Facebook and saw some example prices of the StairFurb glass balustrade kits with oak handrails, which were much more affordable than anywhere else he had previously seen.
 He contacted StairFurb and, after being guided through measuring a quotation process, was amazed by the value for money.
 He wasn’t confident in doing any DIY, so spoke to his kitchen joiner about doing the fitting for him.
 He purchased the bespoke kit directly from StairFurb and his kitchen joiner fitted the kit for him in a single day’s work.
 Mr. Fox is absolutely amazed at the value provided by StairFurb compared to other companies.

-Matt is one of the directors of StairFurb.
-When he and his wife moved into an old chapel that was built in the early 1800’s they knew they wanted to keep the character of the house while bringing it into the 21st century and giving it a more contemporary and homely feel.
+Henry is a property Developer from Devon.
+When he and his fiance moved into an old chapel that was built in the early 1800’s they knew they wanted to keep the character of the house while bringing it into the 21st century and giving it a more contemporary and homely feel.
 There was already a large gallery landing fitted, but it was fitted with pine spindles and shaped newel posts that were all stained a very dark color.

-Since they would be painting the skirting boards light grey, Matt and his wife decided to paint the stringer and newel posts light grey to match the stringer and then fit embedded glass kits with oak baserail and handrail.
+Since they would be painting the skirting boards light grey, Henry and his fiance decided to paint the stringer and newel posts light grey to match the stringer and then fit embedded glass kits with oak baserail and handrail.

-Having cut out all of the old spindles, baserail and handrail, Matt spend one day fitting all the pine spigot newel posts and painting the posts and stringers.
+Having cut out all of the old spindles, baserail, and handrail, Henry spends one day fitting all the pine spigot newel posts and painting the posts and stringers.
 The next morning he fitted the oak baserails/handrails and glass.

 As guests walk into the house, the gallery landing is the first thing that catches their eye.
-Needless to say Matt and his wife love the way the balustrade adds to the style of their home.
+Needless to say, Henry and his fiance love the way the balustrade adds to the style of their home.

 Mr King has been living in his home for ten years and bought it from new.
 He’s decided to invest in refurbishing the house to increate the value of the property.
 He has had new worktops, kitchen and doors and decided that the staircase needed refreshing as it was rather dark and tired.
 He had a traesman that had done much of the other work in the house and the tradesman recommended having glass staircase panels installed.
 Mr King searched around on Pinterest and Facebook and came across StairFurb.
 He ordered the stainless steel handrails along with bespoke glass panel kit and his tradesman fitted these for him.
 He’s really impressed with the end result and says that every visitor comments on how stylish the staircase looks as soon as they walk through the front door.